1948 college football rankings

-One human poll comprised the 1948 National Collegiate Athletic Association (NCAA) football rankings.
+One human poll comprised the 1948 college football rankings.
 Unlike most sports, college football's governing body, the NCAA, does not bestow a national championship, instead that title is bestowed by one or more different polling agencies.
 There are two main weekly polls that begin in the preseason—the AP Poll and the Coaches' Poll.
 The Coaches' Poll began operation in 1950; in addition, the AP Poll did not begin conducting preseason polls until that same year.

 Legend

 AP Poll

 The final AP Poll was released on November 29, at the end of the regular season, weeks before the major bowls.
 The AP did not release a January final poll regularly until the 1968 season (January 1969).

+Litkenhous Ratings

+The final Litkenhous Ratings released in December 1948 provided numerical rankings to more than 700 college and military football programs.
+The top 100 ranked teams were: